eea/eea.uberlisting/README.txt

 * Update your buildout.cfg file:

   * Add ``eea.uberlisting`` to the list of eggs to install

-  * Tell the `plone.recipe.zope2instance`_ recipe to install a ZCML slug
+  * You can skip the ZCML slug since this package is using the z3c.autoinclude include directive

   ::